 It’s the most powerful and expensive CPU machine on our list.

-The Threadripper will always find a place in the best top-tier video editing and gaming platforms.
+The Threadripper PRO will always find a place in the top-tier video editing, VFX, and workstation platforms.

-With an astounding core and thread count, 32 cores, and 64 threads to be exact, the Threadripper is the ultimate desktop computer for streamers, gamers, and video content creators.
+With an astounding core and thread count — 32 cores and 64 threads — the Threadripper PRO is the ultimate workstation processor for professional video editors, animators, and content creators.

-The Threadripper is the dream processor of professional video editors.
+The Threadripper PRO is the dream processor of high-end professional video editors.

-It can handle any workload, ripping through multiple intensive editing tasks like no other machine.
+It can handle virtually any workload, ripping through multiple intensive editing, rendering, and encoding tasks like no other machine.

-It promises and delivers a supreme performance that helps editors take up any amount of workload and deliver results on time.
+It promises and delivers supreme performance, helping editors take on massive workloads and still deliver results on time.

-The Threadripper is one of the best editing machines that AMD has to offer.
+The Threadripper PRO is one of the best editing processors that AMD has to offer.

 One wonders, why isn’t this multithread processor the automatic choice for video editors?